-To teach the students about the vehicle dynamics
+Aim: To teach the students about the vehicle dynamics

-1. To understand the degree of freedom.

-2. To understand the multi degree freedom systems.

-3. To understands the stability of vehicles.

-4. To study about suspension types and vehicles handling

-5. To study numerical methods.
+- 1. To understand the degree of freedom. - 2.
+To understand the multi degree freedom systems. - 3. \To understands the stability of vehicles. - 4.
+To study about suspension tyres and vehicles handling - 5.
+To study numerical methods.

+Outcome: The student will understand the vehicle dynamics.